yingx9/tp/docs/DeveloperGuide.md

 ### Target user profile

-All librarians, not just system librarian!
+System librarians who prefer CLI over GUI and are responsible for inventory and event management.

 - Needs to manage events and inventory with significant number of resources e.g. books
 - Is a fast typist

 ### Value Proposition

-To provide a platform to help librarians to quickly find the information they need to assist patrons.
+To provide a platform to help system librarians to quickly find the information they need to assist patrons.

 SysLib CLI is a robust command-line tool designed for fast typists librarians to efficiently handle inventory and events.